 Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

-Elizabeth Warren has built a reputation as the candidate with a plan for almost anything.
+Sen. Elizabeth Warren has built a reputation as the presidential candidate with a plan for almost anything.
 Plans are her brand, so much so that her campaign shop sells T-shirts proclaiming "Warren has a plan for that."

-But the Massachusetts senator has not yet rolled out a health care plan of her own.
+But the Massachusetts Democrat has not rolled out a health care plan of her own.
 Instead, she has insisted "I'm with Bernie on Medicare for All."
-(Recently, after weeks of being hounded by both journalists and her opponents, Warren announced that in the next few weeks she'll release a plan that outlines the costs for "Medicare for All" and how she intends to pay for it).
+(Recently, after weeks of being hounded by both journalists and her opponents, Warren announced that in the next few weeks she'll release a plan that outlines the costs for "Medicare for All" and how she intends to pay for it.)

-Earlier in this campaign cycle, Warren referred to Medicare for All as a "framework," and seemed open to alternatives, telling CNN's Jake Tapper that there could be a role for private insurance.
+Earlier in this campaign cycle, Warren referred to Medicare for All as a "framework" and seemed open to alternatives, telling CNN's Jake Tapper that there could be a role for private insurance.

 But Warren has also publicly tethered herself to Vermont Sen. Bernie Sanders' Medicare for All plan, and on the debate stage this summer she raised her hand in support of eliminating private insurance.